coherence-community/coherence-demo/README.md

 ## Overview

 This document describes how to build and run the Coherence Demonstration application.
-The application showcases Coherence general features, scalability capabilities, and new features of 12.2.1 version including:
+The application showcases Coherence general features, scalability capabilities, and new features of 14.1.1.0 version including:

 * Cache Persistence
 * Federation
 * Java 8 Support

-You can run the Coherence demonstration application either locally or through Kubernetes using the [Oracle Coherence Operator](https://github.com/oracle/coherence-operator).
+* OpenTracing Support

 When you run the application locally, it results in a single self-contained JAR, javadoc and source.

-The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4 and a number of other frameworks.
+The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

-> **Note:** To run this demonstration, you require Oracle Coherence 12.2.1.4.0 version or above.

 ## Table of Contents